riegelTech/vertest/README.md

 Note that a user named "Ares" is read-only (if it has not been modified by another demo player), login with "ares" login and "adminadmin" password.

+> **_NOTE:_** Please use only public repositories, to avoid data theft or unexpected display.

+> **_NOTE:_** THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND.
+> IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY.